 The other family of molecules are called dendrimers, and they look a bit like snowflakes.
 They are polymers so are related to things like nylon and the stuff plastic drink bottles are made of.
 They are beautifully symmetric, and can be used in all kinds of ways.

-I do some teaching, maybe some marking, work on some research ideas and meet with lots of students.
+My Typical Day: I do some teaching, maybe some marking, work on some research ideas and meet with students.

-When I’m teaching I might be giving lectures or helping students in problems classes or the laboratory.
+When I’m teaching I might be giving lectures or helping students in problems classes.
 The problem with all the teaching is the students hand in lots of work that has to be marked.
 I usually meet with a few students every day to talk about how the course is going and then the rest of the time is spent working on research ideas.
-I might be working on ways to get money to do more research, writing up the results so that it can be published or (and one of the best bits) planning and running experiments in the lab.
+I might be working on ways to get money to do more research, writing up the results so that it can be published or (and one of the best bits) planning studies.

 How would you describe yourself in 3 words?